 Before Temma there is a turn right which takes you on to the Arthur

 River and the turnoff to the southern end of The South Arthur Forests on a

 west of Somerset and Wynyard (Burnie Airport) there is a left turn to

 Detention Falls.
 The drive further on takes you through plantation

 forest to the Arthur River.
 Further west are McGowans falls.

 The track is not signposted.
-We tried to visit them once but
+Directions are

 There are undocumented walks into the Lyons River area also - Tarkine